SylvieWillow/TalesOfTheStars/content/Places/Saltmarsh/Saltmarsh Mining Encampment.md

-A small mining encampment south of [[Saltmarsh]].
+A small mining encampment south of [[Places/Saltmarsh/Saltmarsh]].
 Mines silver!
 Owned/run by [[Manistrad Copperlocks]] and the rest of the dwarven Crew(tm).
 Seems like a nice place, was a good place to get work, and some lunch!